A history of testing in Go at Smarty

 .
 This approach is equally straightforward for simple scenarios as well as the most complex interaction-based test you might find.

 Another important contrast between gunit and GoConvey is that in terms of xUnit Test Patterns, GoConvey employs shared fixtures where gunit uses fresh fixtures.
 Both have a place, depending on your context.
-Fresh fixtures are generally more desirable in a unit test context, whereas a shared fixture might be more advantageous in an integration/systems testing context where there is expensive setup.
+Fresh fixtures are generally more desirable in a unit test context, whereas a shared fixture might be more advantageous in an integration/systems testing context where there is an expensive setup.

 The concept of fresh fixtures makes it much easier to ensure that separate test cases are truly isolated.
 This allows gunit to use t.Parallel()